dcv21/dcv21/README.md

 ### Hi there, I'm Viet 👋

-- I make weird projects :P.
+- I make weird projects (most of them are private repos :P).
 - Doing embedded and ML projects for fun.
 - Self-taught, with free online courses.
 - ❤️ VSCode my beloved ❤️